 Antioxidants are compounds in foods that prevent cell damage caused by free radicals.

-Antioxidants like selenium help reduce oxidative stress by keeping free radical numbers in check.
+Antioxidants like selenium help reduce oxidative stress by keeping free radical numbers in check (

 They work by neutralizing excess free radicals and protecting cells from damage caused by oxidative stress.

-Summary Selenium is a powerful antioxidant that fights oxidative stress and helps defend the body from chronic diseases, such as heart disease and cancer.
+Summary Selenium is a powerful antioxidant that fights oxidative stress and

 It’s important to note that this effect was only associated with selenium obtained through foods, not supplements.